camunigeography/muscat-conversion/doc/transliteration.md

 ### Phase 0: Preparations in processed table

 At a relatively early part of the overall conversion process, processed versions of the records are created by the `createProcessedTable` routine.
-This takes a copy of the raw Muscat data, which is sharded into components (where each shard is a a line such as *t in Muscat) and performs character conversions on it such as diacritic conversion, symbol processing, etc.
+This takes a copy of the raw Muscat data, which is sharded into components (where each shard is a line such as *t in Muscat) and performs a range of general character conversions on it such as diacritic conversion, symbol processing, etc.

 Two of the parts of this of relevance, in later phases, to transliteration, are as follows:

-1. A flag field `topLevel` is added to the processed records table, marks each shard as being within the top level part of the record (value: `1`) or within in an `*in*` or `*j*` (value: `0`).
+1. A flag field `topLevel` is added to the processed records table, marks each shard as being within the top level part of the record (value: `1`) or within in an `*in` or `*j` (value: `0`).

 2. The record of the language (`firstLanguage`) of the record is determined, e.g. `Russian`, basically taking the first `*lang` if present.